o3de/o3de.org/content/docs/contributing/to-docs/style-guide/media.md

 Embed Youtube videos in your page by using the `youtube-width` shortcode.
 The `youtube-width` shortcode is an extended version of Hugo's built-in [`youtube` shortcode](https://gohugo.io/content-management/shortcodes/#youtube) that allows you to control the size of the embedded video.

-`youtube-width` takes three double-quoted parameters in order:
+`youtube-width` supports the following double-quoted parameters:

 1. id
 2. title
-3. width
+3. width (using the default value (50%) is recommended)

 `youtube-width` example: